complexorganizations/content-blocker/.github/readme.md

 What are the reasons behind the exclusion of so many financial domains and subdomains?
 - We just erase such entries if any of the list authors try to mess with them.

+Why doesn't your repo have a git history?
+- We would top out github's 100MB limit, under a day due to huge amounts of change.

+Why are you using Git LFS?
+- The maximum file size on github is 100MB, and merely uploading them requires git lfs.

 ---
 #### Credits
 Open Source Community